dashmation/AutomationFrameWork/README.md

 # AutomationFrameWork
-This is an Automation FrameWork supporting Selenium, RestAssure, WinAppDriver and Appium
+This is an Automation FrameWork supporting Selenium, RestAssured, WinAppDriver and Appium